MisterCoderman/Game-Application-Component-Setup-Assistant/README.md

 Installation of DirectX and OpenAL for enhanced graphics and sound in games.

 Installation of NVIDIA PhysX (both legacy and newer versions) for physics in games.

+Installation of nGlide for compatibility with classic Glide-based games.

 Support for running as Administrator to ensure proper installation of all components.